A record of forecasts vs. results can be found below - the barometer has yet to make a wrong call in 23 federal and provincial by-elections.

 The By-Election Barometer is not a poll, the section titled "Margin after application of swing from regional polls" is not a list of riding polls, and the 30-day average is not a projection.
 By-Elections are notoriously hard to call, and the Barometer is not a tracking of actual voting intentions.
 The forecast is also not an opinion.
 As always, I am tied to what the numbers show.

-Forecast history: Has been STRONG LIBERAL since Jones's resignation.
+Forecast history: Was STRONG LIBERAL from Dubourg's resignation.

 Morris has voted in a Progressive Conservative MLA for more than a generation, and Tallieu won the riding by a huge margin in 2011.
 Just with the riding's history, it would be considered a Tory lock.